cloudsigma/getting-started-with-terraform/README.md

 1. [Getting started with Terraform](https://insert-link-here)
     - [single-web-server](./single-web-server): Deploy a single CloudSigma server with NGINX server that will return "Welcome to nginx!" page for every request on port 80.
+    - [multiple-providers](./multiple-providers): Deploy a single CloudSigma server and an AWS instance
 2. [How to perform bulk operations](https://insert-link-here)
     - [bulk-drives-clone](./bulk-drives-clone): Clone multiple CloudSigma drives using `count` parameter.
     - [bulk-servers-create](./bulk-servers-create): Create multiple CloudSigma servers using `count` parameter.